 3. Pour 1/3 cup at a time of the remaining warm water into the well.
 Mix and stir in the rest of the water as needed.
 You want a moist and firm dough after you have mixed it.

 4. On a floured countertop, knead the dough for about 10 minutes until it is smooth and elastic.

 5. Lightly brush a large bowl with oil and turn the dough to coat.
 Cover the bowl with a damp dish towel.
 Let rise in a warm place for 1 hour, until the dough has doubled in size.
 Punch the dough down, and let it rest for another 10 minutes.

 6. Divide the dough into 8 pieces.
 Shape each piece into a round.

 7. Coat a finger in flour, and gently press your finger into the center of each dough ball to form a ring.
 Stretch the ring to about ⅓ the diameter of the bagel and place on a lightly oiled cookie sheet.
 Repeat the same step with the remaining dough.

-12. Bake for 20 minutes, until golden brown.
+11. Bake for 20 minutes, until golden brown.
 Cool on a wire rack

 Slice and spread some Philadelphia or Kiri cheese and Bon appétit